-William H. Turner serves as our Presiding Independent Director.
-As our Presiding Independent Director, Mr. Turner serves as the principal liaison between the Executive Chairman and the independent directors and presides at all meetings of the Board at which the Executive Chairman is not present, including executive sessions of the independent directors.
+Our Chairman provides leadership to the Board, leads discussions of strategic issues for the Company, and works with the Board to define its structure and activities in fulfillment of its responsibilities.
+Our Presiding Independent Director serves as the principal liaison between the Chairman and the independent directors and presides at all meetings of the Board at which the Chairman is not present, including executive sessions of the independent directors.
 The Presiding Independent Director has the authority to call meetings of the independent directors and retain outside counsel and other advisors to the extent necessary in the conduct of his duties and responsibilities.
-The Presiding Independent Director is expected to provide independent oversight of management, while fostering a cohesive Board that cooperates with the Executive Chairman and Chief Executive Officer towards the ultimate goal of creating shareholder value.
-The Presiding Independent Director is nominated by the Governance Committee and approved by the independent directors of the Board every year, but a director may serve for one or more terms as Presiding Independent Director at the discretion of the Governance Committee.
-A copy of the charter of the Presiding Independent Director can be viewed at ir.smpcorp.com under "Governance Documents."
+The Presiding Independent Director is expected to provide independent oversight of management, while fostering a cohesive Board that cooperates with the Chairman and Chief Executive Officer towards the ultimate goal of creating shareholder value.
+The Presiding Independent Director is approved by a majority vote of the independent directors of the Board every year.
+Our Corporate Governance Guidelines and the charter of the Presiding Independent Director can be viewed at ir.smpcorp.com under "Governance Documents."